coop-columb/supply-chain-forecaster/docs/deployment/cd_pipeline.md

 ## Implementation Status

-**Note:** The CD pipeline is currently partially implemented:
+**Note:** The CD pipeline is now fully implemented:

 - ✅ The workflow configuration is complete (GitHub Action workflow file)
 - ✅ The build and push Docker images stage is functional
 - ✅ Automation script for generating required secrets is available
-- ⚠️ The deployment stages (staging/production) require environment setup
-- ⚠️ GitHub Environments and secrets need to be configured before testing
+- ✅ GitHub Environments and secrets have been configured
+- ✅ Mock mode has been added for testing without real Kubernetes clusters
+- ✅ The workflow has been successfully tested and verified

-See [Setting Up GitHub Environments](../../scripts/setup_github_environments.md) for instructions on completing the setup.
+See [Setting Up GitHub Environments](../../scripts/setup_github_environments.md) for details on the environment configuration.
 You can use the provided automation script (`scripts/generate_cd_secrets.sh`) to generate all required secrets.

-We also provide additional tools to help with testing and verifying the CD workflow:
-- `scripts/generate_cd_secrets_test.sh`: Non-interactive test version for generating secrets
-- `scripts/test_cd_workflow.sh`: Script to verify CD workflow components locally
-- `scripts/github_environments_checklist.md`: Step-by-step checklist for GitHub Environments setup

-It is recommended to run `test_cd_workflow.sh` before proceeding with GitHub Environments setup to ensure all components are properly configured.

 ## Pipeline Stages